Counseling Degrees & Licenses in South Carolina

 South Carolina State University is a public, historically Black university.
 The school’s Department of Educational Leadership offers two degree programs in educational administration: the educational specialist (EdS) degree and the doctor of education (EdD) degree.

 The EdS degree program has two options.
-Option I requires a minimum of 45 semester-hours of graduate study beyond the master’s degree to complete requirements for the degree as well as principal and superintendent certification.
-Option II requires a minimum of 33 hours of graduate study beyond the master’s degree to complete requirements for the degree as well as principal and superintendent certification.
+Option I requires a minimum of 45 semester-hours of graduate study beyond the master’s degree to complete requirements for the principal and superintendent certification.
+Option II requires a minimum of 33 hours of graduate study beyond the master’s degree to complete requirements for the superintendent certification.

 • Location: Orangeburg, South Carolina

-• Duration: The rehabilitation counseling program is 48 credits; the MEd program in counselor education is 51 credits
+• Duration: The rehabilitation counseling program is 60 credits; the MEd program in counselor education is 48 to 51 credits

-• Accreditation: The MEd program in counselor education is accredited by CACREP
+• Accreditation: The MEd program in counselor education and the rehabilitation programs are accredited by CACREP

 The Citadel – The Military College of South Carolina

-As of 2021, U.S. News & World Report had ranked The Citadel the #1 Top Public School in the South offering up to a master’s degree for 10 consecutive years.
+As of 2024, U.S. News & World Report had ranked The Citadel the #1 Top Public School in the South offering up to a master’s degree for 13 consecutive years.
 The school’s Graduate College Department of Psychology offers a master of arts in psychology – clinical counseling.
-Students may complete the program on a part-time or full-time basis.
-Coursework fulfills the requirements for licensure as a professional counselor in the state of South Carolina, and students can meet the requirements for licensure as an addictions counselor.
+Students have the flexibility of a part-time or full-time schedule.
+Coursework fulfills the requirements for licensure as a professional counselor in the state of South Carolina, and students can meet requirements for licensure as an addictions counselor.

 • Location: Charleston, South Carolina

-• Accreditation: The master of arts in psychology – clinical counseling program is accredited by the Master’s in Psychology and Counseling Accreditation Council (MPCAC); the EdS degree is accredited by the National Association of School Psychologists (NASP)
+• Accreditation: The master of arts in psychology – clinical counseling program is accredited by the Master’s in Psychology and Counseling Accreditation Council (MPCAC); the EdS degree is accredited by the National Association of School Psychologists (NASP); the MEd Counselor Education (school counseling) is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and CACREP

 University of South Carolina

-The University of South Carolina is a public research university with seven satellite campuses throughout the state.
+The University of South Carolina is a public research university with satellite campuses throughout the state.
 Its main campus is nearly 400 acres located close to the South Carolina State House.
-The school’s College of Education offers a master of arts in counseling and rehabilitation and an EdS in counselor education – school counseling.
+The School of Medicine Columbia offers a master of arts in counseling and rehabilitation, and the College of Education offers an Education Specialist (EdS) in counselor education.
+Students can choose from clinical mental health counseling; K-12 school counseling; or marriage, couples, and family counseling.

 The EdS in school counseling track prepares students to work in K-12 settings.
-The EdS in counselor education – clinical mental health track fulfills licensure requirements as a Licensed Professional Counselor (LPC) in the state of South Carolina and gives students the potential to transfer their licensure to other states.
-The EdS program also offers a marriage, couples & family counseling degree.
+The EdS in counselor education – clinical mental health track fulfills licensure requirements as a Licensed Professional Counselor (LPC) in South Carolina and gives students the potential to transfer their licensure to other states.
+The EdS program also offers a marriage, couples, and family counseling degree.
 This curriculum meets the standards for the state of South Carolina’s licensing requirements for Licensed Professional Counselors and Licensed Marriage & Family Therapists.

 The University of South Carolina School of Medicine offers a clinical rehabilitation counseling degree.
 This master’s of arts (MA) degree in counseling and rehabilitation, with a specialization in clinical rehabilitation counseling, is designed to help people who have a disability or because of societal barriers related to disability navigate daily life with greater success.